 As a result, MBS protection independent of application layer protection is to be studied in this key issue.
 This key issue investigates security protection of 5G MBS PDU sessions/flows at the transport or service level.
 In Transport layer, the service is provided by the 5G system to deliver multicast datagrams to multiple receivers using minimum network and radio resources, while the service layer is fully separate from the transport layer.
 This allows for applications that do not require a service layer to establish a multicast transport directly via Nnef (control plane and N6 (user plane data)

-Editor’s Note: this key issue may need to be updated based on the progress of the 5G MBS architecture design by SA2 and RAN WGs.

 5.2.2 Security threats

 Attackers may eavesdrop MBS traffic on the air-interface.
 Users that have not joined and activated a MBS service receiving that service without being charged.